imteekay/machine-learning-research/books/understanding-deep-learning/README.md

   - e.g. apple and oragen can have a high correlation when it comes to the fruits "feature"
   - Use the t-sne to group data points into positions and build clusters.
 Each cluster has many similarities.
 We can plot this into a graph to see the groups in the featurized word embeddings
 - In word embedding, it uses feature representations to measure similarity to reason and compare
+  - This comparison is how each word is compared to all other words in the entire vocabulary of the training process
   - e.g. for man -> woman, what's the missing word for king -> ?.
 Based on the feature similarities, the missing word is queen
   - It uses the cosine similarity to measure the similarity of these vectors
   - Each columns represents a (latent) "feature", which is not interpretable because it's an abstract way to capture the essence of the input through learned properties.